MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 To learn about DoD Impact Level 5 (IL5) support and requirements with Azure Stack HCI, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-hybrid-workloads-service).

 When discussing security of Azure Stack HCI, it is important to distinguish between *cluster security* and *workload security*.
-Cluster security is the responsibility of the platform or cluster administrators, while workload security is the responsibility of the VM Guest OS admins and application developers.
+Cluster security is the responsibility of the platform or cluster administrators, while workload security is the responsibility of the workload admins and application developers.
 Azure Stack HCI has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.